zjcnzxsjy/open-agent-platform/README.md

 ### RAG Authentication

-Authencating to your LangConnect RAG server from the web client is handled in a similar way to LangGraph authentication.
+Authenticating to your LangConnect RAG server from the web client is handled in a similar way to LangGraph authentication.
 We pass the Supabase JWT in the `Authorization` header of the request.
 Then, inside the LangConnect RAG server, we extract this token and verify it's valid with Supabase.
 If it is, we receive back a user ID, which is used to verify each user is *only* able to access their own collections.
 We do not currently support sharing collections between users.
 If this is something you are interested in, please reach out to me, either on [X (Twitter)](https://x.com/bracesproul), or email: `brace@langchain.dev`

 ## RAG Server